full-stack-serverless/conference-app-in-a-box/README.md

 3. Click on __Queries__ to open the GraphiQL Editor

-4. Create mutations with the following template:
+4. Create a new speaker with the following GraphQL mutation:

 ```sh
 mutation createTalk {